IBM/edge-scalability-testbed/limani/telemetry/README.md

 To run the automation for limani, these items are required:
 - Github credentials to get limani code;
 - AWS access key ID and AWS secret access key;
-- AWS CLI installed locally (version ).
+- AWS CLI installed locally (CLI version with support for timestream command options).

 ### Configuring Prometheus Operator with remote_write using AWS TimeStream Database